 Informal assessments (also called authentic or alternative) allow teachers to track the ongoing progress of their students regularly and often.
 While standardized tests measure students at a particular point in the year, ongoing assessments provide continual snapshots of where students are throughout the school year.
 By using informal assessments, teachers can target students' specific problem areas, adapt instruction, and intervene earlier rather than later.

 Ongoing assessments are particularly important for English language learners (ELLs).
 Standardized tests in English do not usually reflect ELLs' true content knowledge or abilities.
 Yet informal assessments can provide a more well-rounded picture of their skills, abilities, and ongoing progress.
-Today's No Child Left Behind legislation requires that meticulous records be kept on the progress of ELLs.
-Having these records will make it easier when questions of program placement, special services, and grading arise.
+Having this data will make it easier when questions of program placement, special services, and grading arise.

 There are two commonly used informal methods: performance-based assessment and portfolio assessment.
 Both methods utilize typical classroom activities to measure progress toward curricular goals and objectives.
 These activities can be monitored and recorded by teacher observation and student self-assessment.

 Performance-based assessments are based on classroom instruction and everyday tasks.
-You can use performance-based assessments to assess ELLs' language proficiency and academic achievement through oral reports, presentations, demonstrations, written assignments, and portfolios.
+You can use performance-based assessments to assess ELLs' language proficiency and academic achievement through methods such as:

 - Reading with partners